The Really Big One

 In the Museo Storico (entrance to the left of the high altar) are some of the instruments Cassini used to lay out the Meridiana, and drawings and models of some of the grand schemes for the church and its facade.
 It also has nine illuminated choir books used by the Cappella Musicale.

 Cappella Musicale di San Petronio

 For centuries San Petronio was renowned for music.
 The Cappella Musicale, founded by Pope Eugenius IV in 1436, initially had a singing master and 24 boy clerics singing plainchant, although within a few years paid performers were added.
-Gradually they moved towards polyphony, with two choirs accompanied by various instruments: a new organ in 1476, and then another, facing it, in 1596 (both restored in 1974-82 and still in excellent working condition).
-Trombones, cornets, strings, bassoons, oboes, a theorbo (a long-necked lute) and serpents (an curling ancestor of the tuba) were added.
+Gradually they moved towards polyphony, with two choirs accompanied by various instruments: a new organ in 1476, and then another, facing it, in 1596 (both were restored in 1974-82 and remain in excellent working condition).
+Trombones, cornets, strings, bassoons, oboes, a theorbo (a long-necked lute) and serpents (a curly ancestor of the tuba) were added.

 By the early 17th century, the Cappella regularly employed 42 musicians, with as many as 150 extra singers and musicians added for the most important occasions.
-Large scale, complex compositions were especially written for San Petronio (where the harmonic possibilities were somewhat limited in extremely long 12 second reverberations in the enormous church) by its great maestri di cappella who form the core of the Baroque Bolognese School of Music: Maurizo Cazzati (1657–71), Giovanni Paolo Colonna (1674–95) and Giacomo Antonio Perti (1696-1756).
-These featured as many as nine soloists.
+Large scale, complex compositions, featuring up to nine soloists, were especially written for San Petronio (where the harmonic possibilities were somewhat limited in extremely long 12 second reverberations in the enormous church) by its great maestri di cappella who formed the core of the Baroque Bolognese School of Music: Maurizo Cazzati (1657–71), Giovanni Paolo Colonna (1674–95) and Giacomo Antonio Perti (1696-1756).

 +39 051 231415